-In his younger days, he had worked as a courier in Manchester himself, though at that time, the job consisted of running to an office in the city, and then running to where the parcel was going.
+In his younger days, he had worked as a courier in Manchester himself, though at that time, the job consisted of running to an office in town and then running to where the parcel was going.

 I think that was why he had a soft spot for me and often opened up.

-Like most of the other buildings, it hadn’t been cleaned up yet and was rather grubby with the smog which a couple of decades previously had been a common feature in the city.
+Like most of the other buildings, it hadn’t been cleaned up yet and was rather grubby from the smog which a couple of decades previously had been a common feature in the city.

-From memory, there was a smallish brass plaque outside with the name “Rothschild Bank” on in but you wouldn’t notice it unless you walked up the few steps and were looking fairly closely.
+From memory, there was a small brass plaque outside with the name “Rothschild Bank” on in but you wouldn’t notice it unless you walked up the few steps and were looking fairly closely.

 There was marble, oak panelling and leather all around which gave the place the most incredible feeling of opulence I had ever experienced.